prasannjeet/linear-logistic-regression/README.md

 Exercise 7: Image Recognition
 =============================

-Created By: Prasannjeet Singh (*ps222vt@student.lnu.se*))
+- Created By: Prasannjeet Singh (*ps222vt@student.lnu.se*))

-Originaly done as an assignment.
+- Originaly done as an assignment.
 The problem statements can be found [here](https://github.com/prasannjeet/linear-logistic-regression/blob/master/assignment2.pdf).
+- Note that there are a total of 10 exercises solved in this assignment.
+However, the following report only discusses Exercise 7 that deals with image recognition.

 Contents
 --------